catswe/KANditioned/README.md

     - Preliminary: does not seem to offer much benefits or have isotropic penalty conditioning
 - Polish writing

-## Under Active Development.
-Open To Collaborators.
+## Open To Collaborators.
 Contributions Are Welcomed!

 ## LICENSE
 This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).